rzeiss/FMP/README.md

 <p>
 <img src="/images/portfolio.png" width="600">
 <p>
 As the program loops thru the stocks pre loaded in the arrays, it runs the included program <b>GET_PRICE.CFM</B> on line 87.
-This goes out to FMP and executes a SHORT-QUOTE function that returns a variable named <b>"theprice"</b>.  <b>"theprice"</b> is then used to calculate gain and percent gain, as well as the grand totals.
+This goes out to FMP and executes a SHORT-QUOTE function that returns a variable named <b>"theprice"</b>.
+Then <b>"theprice"</b> is used to calculate gain and percent gain, as well as the grand totals.
 <p>
 It's easy, and it's fast.
 <p>